 Last month, Bill Ready, President of Commerce at Google, announced that ‘It’s now free to sell on Google’.
 So is Google Shopping now free?!
 Um, no. Not completely.
 Here’s what the recent announcement means for retailers.
+(Editors note: This post was originally posted on 6 May 2020, and has been updated on 2 October 2020 to include updated information on Google Shopping.)

 Up until recently, paid Shopping listings have been available to serve on the main Google SERP, and on the Google Shopping tab.
 In May 2019, Google announced that feeds uploaded to Google Merchant Centre (GMC) would also be eligible to display in results on “surfaces”, which include Google Search, Google Shopping, and Google Images, as well as image search app Google Lens.
 Now, Google have extended this further and announced that unpaid product listings will be able to be shown on the Google Shopping tab alone, almost in an extension to the existing Surfaces program.